oracle-livelabs/security/database/advanced/advanced-security/tde/tde.md

 ## Task 5: Encrypt Existing Tablespace

-1. Use the Linux command, strings, to view the data in the data file, `empdata_prod.dbf` that is associated with the `EMPDATA_PROD` tablespace.
-This is an operating system command that bypasses the database to view the data.
-This is called a 'side-channel attack' because the database is unaware of it.
+1. Use the Linux command, strings, to view the data in the data file, `empdata_prod.dbf` that is associated with the `EMPDATA_PROD` tablespace

     ````
     <copy>./tde_strings_data_empdataprod.sh</copy>
     ````

     ![](./images/tde-015.png " ")

+    **Note:**
+    - You can see the data and you are not connected to the database!
+    - This is an Operating System command that bypasses the database to view the data
+    - This is called a 'side-channel attack' because the database is unaware of it

 2. Next, **encrypt explicitly** the data by encrypting the entire tablespace using the AES256 encryption algorithm